 During 2020, FF experienced financial hardship and was unable to satisfy its liabilities, including payables in vendor trust, notes payable, and related party notes payable.
-Further, given these financial hardships, FF was unable to successfully achieve its strategic plans, including completing its manufacturing facility in Hanford or generating revenues from the sale of FF 91.
-Please refer to Key Factors Affecting Operating Results and Liquidity and Capital Resources and Going Concern within FF's Management's Discussion and Analysis of Financial Condition and Results of Operations for further details on FF's operations, capital resources, and going concern.
-The increase in value between the January 2021 valuation and the April 20, 2021 was due to FF's progress towards the Business Combination.
+Further, given these financial hardships, FF was unable to successfully achieve its management's best estimate, which involved inherent in Hanford or generating revenues from the sale of FF 91.
+Please uncertainties and the application of management's refer to Key Factors Affecting Operating Results and Liquidity judgment.
+The probability of a liquidity event and the and Capital Resources and Going Concern within FF's derived discount rate are significant assumptions used to Management's Discussion and Analysis of Financial Condition estimate the fair value of FF's ordinary shares.
+If FF had and Results of Operations for further details on FF's operations, the April 20, 2021 was due to FF's progress towards the Business Combination.
 During the latter half of 2020, FF started contemplating a SPAC merger and began taking the necessary steps to prepare for the Business Combination with PSAC.
 The necessary steps undertaken to prepare for the Business Combination included meeting with PSAC and investment bankers, discussing timing expectations, and negotiating the preliminary letter of intent between PSAC and FF.
 As FF's ongoing negotiations related to the Business Combination reflected an increased likelihood of a near-term exit transaction and/or liquidity event, the valuation of FF's equity as of the January 2021 valuation and April 2021 valuation took into consideration the indicated equity value implied by the negotiations as well as the uncertainty inherent in the future key milestones including execution of the Merger Agreement and PSAC's stockholder vote.